Lundin Mining Fourth Quarter and Full Year Results

 1 Cash cost/lb of copper, zinc and nickel are non-GAAP measures defined as all cash costs directly attributable to mining operations, less royalties and by-product credits.

-- The Company announced it completed the sale of its indirect interest in TF Holdings Limited (“TF Holdings”) to an affiliate of BHR Partners for $1.136 billion on April 19, 2017.
-Lundin Mining’s effective 24% interest in Tenke Fungurume Mining S.A. (“Tenke”) was held through its 30% indirect interest in TF Holdings.
+- On November 15, 2016, the Company announced that it had entered into a definitive agreement to sell its indirect interest in TF Holdings Limited (“TF Holdings”) to an affiliate of BHR Partners, a Chinese private equity firm, for $1.136 billion in cash and up to $51.4 million in contingent consideration.
+Lundin Mining’s effective 24% interest in Tenke is held through its 30% indirect interest in TF Holdings.

 Financial Position and Financing

 - Cash and cash equivalents increased $158.8 million, over the year ended December 31, 2016, from $556.5 million to $715.3 million.
 The increase is primarily as a result of cash generated from operating cash flows of $363.2 million and production cash flow distributions from Tenke and Freeport Cobalt of $69.7 million, partially offset by investments in mineral properties, plant and equipment of $187.6 million and total interest paid of $74.7 million.